ksanu1998/ff/README.md

-# ff
-Forward-Forward: Is it time to bid adieu to BackProp?
+# Forward-Forward: Is it time to bid adieu to BackProp?